-- Section 2 provides a summary of the terminology used in fault tolerance and the basic concepts of resilience to enable HPC designers, as well as system operators and users to understand the essence of the resilience patterns and use them in their designs, whether hardware or software. - Section 3 describes the challenges in managing the resilience of future extreme-scale HPC systems. - Section 4 surveys the various HPC resilience solutions, including those used in production HPC systems, as well as research proposals.
-The aim of this section is to provide a comprehensive overview of the various HPC resilience techniques. - Section 5 introduces the design pattern concept and discusses the potential for capturing the HPC resilience techniques in the form of patterns. - Section 6 describes a classification scheme to organize the various resilience techniques in a layered hierarchy to enable designers to understand the capabilities of each resilience solution. - Section 7 presents the catalog of resilience design patterns that capture well-understood HPC resilience techniques for error detection, recovery and masking in a structured format. - Section 8 presents a structured methodology to use the resilience design patterns for the construction of effective and efficient resilience solutions.
-The design framework forms the basis for HPC designers and programmers to use patterns from the catalog to develop complete resilience solutions with specific properties. - Sections 9, 10, 11 present case studies that demonstrate how these patterns may be used to understand and evaluate existing resilience solutions, as well as develop new solutions using the pattern-based design framework.
+- Section 2. provides a summary of the terminology used in fault tolerance and the basic concepts of resilience to enable designers, system operators and users, whether experts in resilience or not, to understand the essence of the patterns and use them in their designs, whether in hardware or in software. - Section 3. describes the challenges in managing the resilience of future extreme-scale HPC systems. - Section 4. surveys the various HPC resilience solutions, including those used in production HPC systems, as well as research proposals.
+The aim of this section is to provide a comprehensive overview of the various HPC resilience techniques. - Section 5. introduces the design pattern concept and discusses the potential for capturing the HPC resilience techniques in the form of patterns. - Section 6. describes a classification scheme to organize the various resilience techniques in a layered hierarchy to enable designers to understand the capabilities of each solution and the relationships between patterns. - Section 7. presents the catalog of resilience design patterns that capture well-understood HPC resilience techniques for error detection, recovery and masking in a structured format. - Section 8. presents a structured methodology to use the design patterns for the construction of effective and efficient resilience solutions.
+The design framework introduced in this section guides HPC designers and programmers to select appropriate patterns from the catalog in order to develop complete resilience solutions. - Section 9. presents a pattern language for the design and implementation of complete, working HPC resilience solutions.
+The pattern language organizes the patterns in the catalog in a hierarchy or network in order to reveal the relations among the resilience patterns.
+This provides the means to systematically explore alternative techniques for handling a specific fault model that may have different efficiency and complexity characteristics.

+• Sections 11., 12., 13. present case studies that demonstrate how these patterns may be used to understand and evaluate existing resilience solutions, as well as develop new solutions using the pattern-based design framework.

-2 Resilience Terminology and Concepts
+2. Resilience Terminology and Concepts

-The terminology is largely based on prior work on establishing agreed upon definitions and metrics for HPC Reliability, Availability & Servicability (RAS) [63, 65, 98, 124, 142, 150].
+The terminology is largely based on prior work that established the definitions for HPC Reliability, Availability & Serviceability (RAS) [142, 98, 150, 63, 65, 124].